-At IBM Research Brasil, I work under the leadership of Dr. Renato Cerqueira on the design and application of AI techniques to serve the natural resources industry.
-In my 1-year postdoc at the University of Michigan (the top-5th CS department in the world) under the guidance of (h-index 88) Prof. H. V. Jagadish, I have developed a (machine learning) Bayesian smoothing algorithm, for the disambiguation of search and natural language queries issued against a relational database, by building on information available from the database schema and a user-interaction log.
-In my Ph.D. at the National Laboratory for Scientific Computing (LNCC)/Brazil, supervised by Prof. Fabio Porto, I have developed a technique, named Y-DB, to extract synthetic scientific datasets from competing mathematical models (seen as alternative hypotheses, and given in MathML), and then generate a probabilistic relational database whose structure is defined automatically with correctness guarantees.
-The "magic" here is to unveil the implicit structure in a mathematical model and translate it automatically onto a probabilistic relational model (so-called U-relations).
-As part of that research, I have fixed the status of a classical AI algorithm on causal reasoning proposed in the 1950's by Nobel-laureate Herbert Simon.
+At IBM Research in Brazil, I work under the leadership of Dr. Rogerio de Paula on the design and application of AI techniques to serve the natural resources industries.
+In my one-year postdoc at the University of Michigan (the top-5th CS department in the world) under the guidance of (h-index 88) Prof. H. V. Jagadish, I've developed a (statistical inference) Bayesian smoothing algorithm, for the disambiguation of search and natural language queries issued against a relational database, by building on information available from the database schema and a user-interaction log.
+In my Ph.D. work at the National Laboratory for Scientific Computing (LNCC) in Brazil, I've developed a technique named Y-DB to extract causal graphical models (with correctness guarantees) from competing sets of mathematical equations (seen as alternative hypotheses, and given in MathML), and then generate automatically a compact probabilistic relational database (so-called U-relations).
+As part of that research, I have fixed the status of a classical AI algorithm on causal reasoning proposed in the 1950's by Nobel-laureate Herbert A. Simon.

-I earned my Ph.D. in Computational Modeling (with focus on Data Science) in January 2015 from the National Laboratory for Scientific Computing (LNCC) in Brazil.
-Recently my thesis has been nominated to the 2016 nation-wide edition of 'Prêmio CAPES de Teses'.
-During my Ph.D.
-I've been awarded an IBM PhD Fellowship (2013-14), and a FAPERJ 'Bolsa Nota 10' PhD Distinguished Scholarship (2013-15).
+I earned my Ph.D. in Computational Modeling (computer science, applied math and physics) in January 2015 from the National Laboratory for Scientific Computing (LNCC) in Brazil.
+My Ph.D. dissertation has been nominated to the 2016 nation-wide edition of 'Prêmio CAPES de Teses'.
+During the Ph.D.
+I've been awarded an IBM PhD Fellowship (2013-14), and a FAPERJ Straight 'A' Scholarship (2013-15).
 I also hold a M.Sc. and a B.Sc. in Computer Science from the Federal University of Espirito Santo (UFES) in Brazil.